scottlet/gulp-express-livereload/README.md

 - Browserify is included for JS processing/require.
 - Minification of JS/CSS
 - SCSS out of the box, inc postcss
-- Mocha unit tests
+- Mocha unit test runner
 - Live reload enabled watchers for everything.
-CSS injected into page
+CSS injected into page.
+- aliases - secret sauce for Express in `bin/www` - view/add new ones in `jsconfig.json` `package.json` and `.eslintrc.js`

 ## USING